am-eskandari/comp2216-user-guide-project/docs/formatting-tables.md

 ## Conclusion

-By the end of this section, you will have successfully learned the following:
+Now that we completed this section, you are equipped with the following skills:

-:material-check-circle:{ .green-checkmark } The benefits of creating and formatting tables in Microsoft Excel.
+:material-check-circle:{ .green-checkmark } Creating and formatting tables in Microsoft Excel.

-:material-check-circle:{ .green-checkmark } How to create a table using your dataset.
+:material-check-circle:{ .green-checkmark } Creating a table using your dataset.

 :material-check-circle:{ .green-checkmark } Formatting a table using predefined table styles and customization options.